inverseproblem/KronLinInv/README.md

 #### Python

+**What follows is an outdated version of the code, please use the new Python package pyKronLinInv, see <https://github.com/inverseproblem/pyKronLinInv>.**

 To use the following functions import the file kronlininv.py as a module, i.e., "import kronlininv".
 _The **first** thing to compute is always the set of "factors" using the function calcfactors(), then the posterior mean or covariance (or part of it) can be computed._